 Improving skills for you, your community, your business

-- To encourage those who would not normally see themselves as learners to access learning, increase their self esteem and confidence and develop their life and work skills
+- To encourage those who would not normally see themselves as learners to access learning, increase their self esteem and confidence and develop their life and work skills.

-- To offer those with special needs and without formal qualifications a bridge back into learning
+- To offer those with special needs and without formal qualifications a bridge back into learning.

-- To offer a clear progression route through learning which will attract and interest the participants into further learning
+- To offer a clear progression route through learning which will attract and interest the participants into further learning.

-- To offer innovative learning opportunities that will engage those who do not see the benefit of learning
+- To offer innovative learning opportunities that will engage those who do not see the benefit of learning.

-Our key aims for this and all our projects are to build positive family relationships, personal skills, mental health, well-being and aspirations whilst developing social cohesion.
+This project will build positive family relationships, personal skills, mental health, well-being and aspirations whilst developing social cohesion.

 The client group will be adults who have been displaced by the civil war in Syria and recently resettled into Bournemouth Dorset and Poole under the UK Government’s Syrian Vulnerable Persons Resettlement Scheme.

 The aim of the project is to work with adults who are vulnerable and / or living in significant disadvantage, in order to increase their psychological and physical wellbeing.
 The principal focus should be on healthy eating and cookery.